Treevyy/README-File-Generator/README.md

   - [Questions](#questions)

   ## Installation
   To install and set up the application, follow these steps: 1.
-Clone the repo: git clone https://github.com/Treevyy/Vehicle-Builder --- 2.
-Navigate to the project directory: cd vehicle-builder --- 3.
-Install dependencies: npm install
+Git clone https://github.com/Treevyy/Weather-Dashboard.git --- 2.
+Navigate to the project directory: cd weather-dashboard --- 3.
+Right click the root package.json file and click open in integrated terminal --- 4.
+Inside the terminal install the dependencies with the command: npm i --- 5.
+After dependencies are installed run the application with the command: npm run start:dev

   ## Usage
-  To run the application, execute the following command in your terminal: npm start then follow the prompt inside the terminal to create or select a vehicle and perform various actions.
+  Open the application in a web browser.
+Enter the name of a city in the search input.
+View the current weather conditions including: city name, date, weather icon & description, temperature, humidity, and wind speed.
+Will be able to view a 5-day weather forecast with: date, weather icon & description, temperature, wind speed and humidity.
+Click on a previously searched city from the search history to reload its weather details.

   ## Walkthrough Video
-  Watch the walkthrough video here:
-  Link: A demo of the application can be found at the following link:
+  A demo of the application can be found at the following link: https://drive.google.com/file/d/1gu-uWzgSxAm7zvYZarnP5vv36eEb0-IA/view

   ## Contributing
   Contributions are welcome!
 If you would like to contribute to this project, please follow these steps: 1.
-Fork the repository. --- 2.
+Fork the repository --- 2.
 Create a new branch (git checkout -b feature-branch). --- 3.
-Commit your changes (git commit -m 'Add new feature'). --- 4.
+Commit your changes (git commit -m "Add new feature"). --- 4.
 Push to the branch (git push origin feature-branch). --- 5.
 Open a Pull Request.

   ## Contributors
-  1. Treevyy aka Trevor Moore main contributor to the project. ---  2.
-Quentin Jones TA helped revised and review my code.
+  Treevyy aka Trevor Moore the main contributor to the assignment. --- 2.
+Quentin Jones TA --- 3.
+Andrea Presto TA --- 4.
+Joem Casusi TA --- 5.
+Erik Hoversten TA all of these TA's helped me revise and edit my code to function properly during office hours, and through tutoring sessions.
+Thank you for all your help!

   ## Tests
-  To run tests, use the following command: npm start
+  To run tests, use the following commands: open package.json at the root level --- 2.
+Open the terminal use command: npm i --- 3.
+In the same terminal run command: npm run start:dev

   ## License